jofas/blog/content/002-first-time-running/index.md

 "Alright."
 I answered innocently and followed like a lamb to the slaughter.

 Of course we had to do squats.
 For warm-ups.
 Man.
-Squatting after three years with no weight training was nearly as bad as going for a run after eight years of no running.
+Squatting after three years with no weight training was nearly as bad as going running after an eight year hiatus.
 The soreness I had to endure for over a week was excruciating.
 One of the best parts of my daily routine was walking to and from uni through beautiful Edinburgh.
-From Leith along Leith Walk to bustling Princes Street, over North Bridge with its breathtaking view over Old and New Town, Scott Monument and the Balmoral and finally alongside Old College through Potterrow Port to the Bayes Centre and back.
+From Leith along Leith Walk to bustling Princes Street, crossing North Bridge with its breathtaking view over Old and New Town, Scott Monument and the Balmoral and finally alongside Old College through Potterrow Port to the Bayes Centre and back.
 2.5 kilometers one-way.
 For a week I hobbled the whole distance, but it was absolutely worth it.
 I was hooked on weightlifting again.